yuriy3122/CloudBackup/README.md

 ## Key Features

-* Web UI wizard for creating scheduled VM backups.
+* Web UI wizard for creating scheduled backups.
 * Sending notifications on backup statuses to email via custom SMTP services.
 * Restore both individual disks and complete configurations of virtual machines in the cloud.